Ticorrian-Heard/sentiment-analysis-LTT/readme.md

-# Video SDK Web Media Processor - Closed Captions
+# Video SDK Web - Sentiment Analysis

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).